EttusResearch/uhd/host/docs/usrp_e1xx.rst

 Changing the master clock rate
 ------------------------------------------------------------------------
 The master clock rate of the USRP embedded feeds both the FPGA DSP and the codec chip.
-UHD can dynamically reconfigure the clock rate though the set_master_clock_rate() API call.
 Hundreds of rates between 32MHz and 64MHz are available.
 A few notable rates are: